 How We Share your Personal Information

-We may use third parties to help us design and operate the Site, provide services to support the Site, process your information, and provide marketing activities on our behalf.
+This section of our Policy describes the categories of personal information we share with third parties and the types of third parties with whom we share that information.
+We do not sell your personal information; however, we may share your personal information with third parties for a number of reasons.
+For example, we may use third parties to help us design and operate the Site, provide services to support the Site, process your information, and provide marketing activities on our behalf.
 For example, we may hire a company to run certain website applications, help us analyze our data, or send information on our behalf about services and events in which you may be interested.
 Unless otherwise indicated at the time we collect your information, if we allow third parties to access the personal information we collect, we will have contractual provisions or other appropriate protections in place to ensure such access is for limited purposes and in compliance with this Policy.
+Specifically, we share your personal information with the following categories of third parties.

 Business Transfers.
-We may sell, transfer or otherwise share some or all of our business or assets, including your personal information, in connection with a business deal (or potential business deal) such as a merger, consolidation, acquisition, reorganization or sale of assets, or in the event of bankruptcy.
+We may sell, transfer or otherwise share some or all of our business or assets, including all of the personal information we have collected about you, in connection with a business deal (or potential business deal) such as a merger, consolidation, acquisition, reorganization or sale of assets, or in the event of bankruptcy.

 What are Cookies?
 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies set by the website are called “first party cookies.”
 Cookies set by parties other than the website are called “third party cookies.”
 Third party cookies enable third party features or functionality, such as advertising or website analytics, to be provided on or through the website.
 The parties that set these third party cookies can recognize your computer or device both when it visits the website in question and also when it visits certain other websites and/or mobile apps.